MrKaKisen/Python-Fetch-IP/README.md

+# python-ip-library
+This is a simple python module for fetching the users IP address.

+# installation
+Coming soon.

-# Python-Fetch-IP
+# support
-This very simple Python code will output your IPv4 or IPv6 address.

-# Works with
+Works with python 2.7 aswell as python 3.

-Python 2.7 as well as Python 3 (tested with Python 3.4).
-Both IPv4 and IPv6 is fully supported.
+# updates
+This library was revamped at 31/3-17, redoing most of the code.